 What professional networking did you do abroad?

 During my time abroad I got the opportunity to attend a Dean's Lecture at the CASS business school.
 The speaker was Mark Wilson, CEO of Avivia, one of the largest insurance companies in Europe.
 He was very interesting and his passion for what he does was evident through the way he presented himself.
 After his lecture, the group of us that attended were invited to a reception where we got the opportunity to network with Mark.

 What is something you learned from studying abroad?

-Something I learned from studying abroad was to do what the locals do.
-There are some things (even waiting in line) that are different in other countries, and in situations where you might be unsure of what to do, it is better just to follow what a local is doing.
+I learned to do what the locals doo.
+There might be some things (even waiting in line) that are different in other countries, and in situations where you might be unsure of what to do, it's better to just follow what a local is doing.

 What accomplishment are you most proud of during your time abroad?

-I am most proud of all of the new foods that I tried while I was abroad.
+I am most proud of all the new foods I tried while i was abroad.
 There were a few things I tried such as lamb, falafel, tuna, and curry that I would probably not have tried at home.
 I really enjoyed branching out of my comfort zone and doing new things.

 Why should every student study abroad?

 Every student should study abroad because it is an eye-opening experience of the many different cultures around the world.
 Whether it is culturally or through business, each country does things a little differently and I think it would be of great benefit for everyone to experience that.